orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

   - node.js
   - requirejs
 ---
-Developing a well structured application wasn&#8217;t so straight forward for me when I started.
+Developing a well structured application wasn't so straight forward for me when I started.
 Sure, using <a href="http://backbonejs.com" title="Backbone.js" target="_blank">Backbone.js</a>, <a href="https://angularjs.org/" title="Angular.js" target="_blank">angular.js</a>, <a href="http://requirejs.org/" title="Require.js" target="_blank">require.js</a> contributed some benefits.
 Overtime, I stepped into automation with grunt.js.
-I discovered the true beauty in structuring and organising any code base to be modular enough &#8211; so both development & production will fit to my coding lifestyle.
+I discovered the true beauty in structuring and organising any code base to be modular enough - so both development & production will fit to my coding lifestyle.

 <!--more-->

-Usually, a lot of developers use angular&#8217;s seed or yeoman&#8217;s default angular generator to scaffold an angular app.
-While this generator does generated the angular&#8217;s seed modular project, It&#8217;s still has few drawbacks (i.e, no less support) for keeping modules separated.
+Usually, a lot of developers use angular's seed or yeoman's default angular generator to scaffold an angular app.
+While this generator does generated the angular's seed modular project, It's still has few drawbacks (i.e, no less support) for keeping modules separated.

 There are steps you can take to make this seed or your own application structure organized as needed and support a stream lined work flow.